Sculptures and Monuments

 The figures on the bridge represent the people who visit Nerja, converting it in a cosmopolitan town.

-About half way up calle Pintada is this piece of caves rock.
+About half way up calle Pintada is this piece of rock from the Nerja Caves.

 In calle Málaga, this piece of artwork is to be found.
-The sculptor is A. Teno.
+The sculptor is Aurelio Teno.

 On the Balcón de Europa is the statue of King Alfonso XII.